mariochavez/chroma/README.md

 ## Requirements
 - Ruby 2.7.8 or newer
-- Chroma Database 0.3.22 or later running as a client/server model.
+- Chroma Database 0.3.25 or later running as a client/server model.

+For Chroma database 0.3.22 or older, please use version 0.3.0 of this gem.

 ## Installation
 To install the gem and add to the application's Gemfile, execute: